Rhubarb White Chocolate Tart

 I garnished this rhubarb and raspberry jelly tart with dried rose petals and lemon zest to enhance the tartness and add a layer of floral, but really, the white chocolate can be decoration enough.
 Enjoy the rhubarb season while it’s here! 🙂

-- your favourite sweet tart 6-inch shell, baked (homemade or purchased if you're in a pinch)
+- your favourite sweet tart 6-inch shell, baked according to directions and cooled

 - 3 tbsp wild raspberry jelly